DIY skin treatment

 First things first, you need a crock-pot.
 I used the little one Mama Crow gave me in college when I got Interstitial Cystitis (IC).
 It was to help me make special IC friendly food.
 Oh, I forgot to tell you about Mama Crow.
-That’s my mom, and that’ll be her name around here, just like the other special names we have for people (WEH, WEBIL, CLD).
-Tuck Mama Crow somewhere in your brain for now, because I’ll write more about her in another post.
-We must get back to business before you get all huffy with impatience.
+That’s my mom.
+That’ll be her name around here, just like all the other special names we have for people (WEH, WEBIL, CLD).

 I make calendula infused olive oil via the digestion method.
 Dried calendula flowers fill a half pint canning jar.
 The dried flowers are fully covered in cold pressed, organic extra virgin olive oil.
 The jar is sealed with a toxic, BPA containing lid, and placed in a crock-pot water bath for two days (yes, those metal canning lids are not so healthy-hippie after all).
 Some people say that 10 days is the ideal time to make medicated oil in a water bath.
 I do a shortened version for 2 days, and the medicated oil always works wonderfully for me regardless.
 Let’s let go of perfection and call it good.